hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

         --username ${ARTIFACTORY_USER} \
         --password ${ARTIFACTORY_PASSWORD}

-Create the application namespace within Kubernetes and ensure is has image pull credentials for fetching images from the Digital Asset Artifactory repository used for Docker images.
+Create the application namespace within Kubernetes and ensure it has image pull credentials for fetching images from the Digital Asset Artifactory repository used for Docker images.

 .. code-block:: bash